 In 2006 he relocated to Brooklyn, NY where he soon became a member of The Ladybug Transistor.
-He has toured with the band ever since and contributed to their most recent release, Clutching Stems (Merge Records, 2011).
+He has toured with the band from 2006-2011 and contributed to their final release, Clutching Stems (Merge Records, 2011).

 In 2013, Michael formed The Point with Sammy Tunis while spending a summer writing music in an oceanside barn on Mt.
 Desert Island, Maine.
-In 2014, they released three EPs, culminating in their debut album Pretty Marsh, which was self-released on September 30, 2014.
+In 2014, they released three EPs, culminating in their debut album Pretty Marsh, which was self-released in 2014.

-He has been playing guitar for Kyle Forester's solo project - and continues to collaborate with him on all kinds of live band karaoke shennanigans!
-He has also teamed up with Nicole Schneit and is playing in her group, Air Waves.
+In 2016, Michael joined the Kyle Forester band and continues to collaborate with him on all kinds of live band karaoke shennanigans!
+He has also began performing with Nicole Schneit in her band,

 In 2016, Michael began working on new music with Alexis Gideon.
 Through a series of collaborative music made via email, a new project began to emerge and by 2017 a full-fledged Princess reunion was underway.
 Together they created a concept video album, Out There, which explores toxic masculinity and the role men ought to be playing during the current cultural reckoning of misogyny.
 The world premiere of Out There took place at the Andy Warhol Museum on March 1, 2019 followed by 59 performances across the USA at institutions including the New Museum (NYC), MIT List Visual Arts Center,.
 Wexner Center for the Arts, DePaul Art Museum, and MCA San Diego.